blkperl/blkperl.github.com/content/ganeti/evacuating_a_node.md

 	Wed Mar 20 10:35:28 2013 * done
 	[...]

 Some of my instances failed to migrate properly.
+This seems to be related to this [bug](https://code.google.com/p/ganeti/issues/detail?id=297).

 	Wed Mar 20 10:33:16 2013 Migration failed, aborting
 	[...]